SynchronicityLabs/6XD_to_Yaskawa_Breakout/README.md

 This is a PCB breakout board designed for connecting Yaskawa servo drives to Duet3D control boards.
 Specifically, it was developed to simplify connection between a Duet 3 6XD board and a pair of Yaskawa Sigma-7 SGD7S-****00A series servo drives—i.e., step/dir-capable drives.
 These drives range from 50W to 15kW, with the 50W to 400W versions (10-400W motors) being available in 100VAC or 200VAC single-phase.

-This should currently be considered in alpha!
-Use at your own risk!
+This should be considered in beta!
+It is working on my drives, but use at your own risk!

 ## The board serves the following functions:
 -	Correct voltage mismatch in Step/Direction signal.
 The 6XD drives these signals at 5V, the SGD7S wants 3.3V